Dutton Gregory Banner Image

 Raising a Grievance Procedure

-The ability for employees to raise a grievance is hoped to help employees and employers resolve issues and disputes before recourse to the Employment Tribunal.
+"The ability for employees to raise a grievance is hoped to help employees and employers resolve issues and disputes before recourse to the Employment Tribunal".

 All employers should have a grievance procedure and make it known to employees.

-Formal grievances should be raised in writing and can be any concern, problem or complaint that an employee seeks to raise with their employer.
+Formal grievances should be raised in writing and can be about any concern, problem or complaint that an employee seeks to raise with their employer.
 Failure to raise a grievance in writing does not prevent an employee bringing an Employment Tribunal claim about the matter but it may affect the compensation awarded.

-They are therefore key documents to get right and often legal assistance in their preparation is a wise move.
+These documents often form the back bone of any tribunal claim and are therefore key documents to get right and often legal assistance in their preparation is a wise move.

 Should you wish to seek employment law advice or have assistance with the preparation of a formal grievance, please email contact@duttongregory.co.uk or contact one of our specialist employment lawyers.